cosmos/governance/proposals/2021-01-stargate-upgrade/README.md

 ------------

-We expect that integration partners will be motivated to finish their preperations for the upgrade during the period when the governance proposal is running.
+We expect that integration partners will be motivated to finish their preparations for the upgrade during the period when the governance proposal is running.

 A testnet with the final version of Gaia 3.0 will be running to assist with integrations.

-[Stargate Ecosystem Readiness Report](https://github.com/cosmosdevs/stargate/blob/master/ecosystem_readiness.md) is living document.
-We will be updating this document as we get reports of competed end to end testing.
-We expect a hard deadline to be movtivating.
+[Stargate Ecosystem Readiness Report](https://github.com/cosmosdevs/stargate/blob/master/ecosystem_readiness.md) is a living document.
+We will be updating this document as we get reports of completed end to end testing.
+We expect a hard deadline to be motivating.

 ## What is the upgrade abort process